-The difference between salaries in the private sector as opposed to the public sector is still considerable, as the following example shows:
+The difference between salaries in the private sector as opposed to the public sector is still considerable.

 The Association offers courses for members of all tariff sectors.
 The programmes include courses about the role of union officers as well as courses on reorganisation processes, pensions, conflict management, labour legislation and management training.